SyneRyder - who am i?

 I became known as SyneRyder in early 1997.
 I launched my first home page under that name in April of 1997 at Geocities.
 The old Geocities pages aren't online anymore, they just redirect to these pages now.

 While I was learning to use IRC (and before I was called SyneRyder) I went by the nickname Trashcan.
 I named myself after the first thing I saw in the room before I went on chat for the first time.
-Later I changed my nickname in order to earn credibility in the underground electronic music "demoscene".
-It didn't work.

 I prefer the R in SyneRyder to be capitalised, or for the whole nickname to be written in lowercase.
 It was originally meant to be a first name and surname for my online persona - think "WinonaRyder" and you'll see what I mean.